SteffenEger/multipleMany2ManyAligner/README.md

     segmented-X-string   segmented-Y-string

-    segmented-X-strings should always be from the same alphabet (e.g. letter words) in all N files segmented-Y-strings may be different (e.g. phonetic) representations of the X strings Sequences must be separated by a tab symbol.
+    segmented-X-strings should always be from the same alphabet (e.g. letter words) in all N files segmented-Y-strings may be different (e.g. phonetic) representations of the X strings.

+    Sequences must be separated by a tab symbol.

     More precisely: if you want to align sequences of the form X Y_1 Y_2 ...
 Y_N